muziejus/text-divider/README.md

 You can additionally pass the `--speakers-export` option with a path to a directory, into which the program will place a separate `.txt` file for each speaker.
+The same happens with `--sections-export`, but for the top-level section.

 Using it in the interpreter or within a program creates a list where each value is a dictionary with keys as the column names.
 The current column names are:

 ```
 text: the line of text
-chapter: the chapter name for the current line
+section-one: the name of the top-level section for the current line
 speaker: the speaker of the current line, if one is named.
 ```